 After the meeting members can claim their complimentary plants* (based on membership level), and be first to purchase additional plants before the Members-only Plant Sale opens to the public at 12 PM.
-PLUS…the Garden Shop will have a special 60% OFF sale in the classroom (NOTE: No additional discounts for members, volunteers or staff).
+PLUS…the Garden Shop will have a special 60% OFF sale (NOTE: No additional discounts for members, volunteers or staff).
 Enjoy the Gardens on a day dedicated to YOU!